windmill-labs/windmilldocs/docs/getting_started/scripts.md

 ## Getting started

-Scripts can act as standalone apps, but can also be chained together to create [Flows][flows].
+Scripts can act as standalone apps, and can also be chained together to create [Flows][flows].

-They can also be shared on the [Windmill Hub][wm-hub], where once verified by moderators, they become available to everyone, directly from within the app.
+They can also be shared on the [Windmill Hub][wm-hub], where once verified by moderators, they become available to everyone, directly from within Windmill.

 In Windmill, both Scripts and Flows consist of two parts:

 - **Metadata**, which contains information about the Script or Flow itself, such as its path, description, and author, and;
 - **Logic**, which in case of a Script is the code, and in case of a Flow is the list of Scripts to be executed.
+For more information see the [OpenFlow Spec.][openflow]

 ### Metadata